Bioluminescence: Attraction

 Bioluminescence is used in a variety of ways and for different purposes.
 The cirrate octopod Stauroteuthis syrtensis uses emits bioluminescence from its sucker like structures.
 These structures are believed to have evolved from what are more commonly known as octopus suckers.
 They do not have the same function as the normal suckers because they no longer have any handling or grappling ability due its evolution of photophores.
 The placement of the photophores are within the animals oral reach, which leads researchers to suggest that it uses it bioluminescence to capture and lure prey.

 Fireflies use light to attract mates.
 Two systems are involved according to species; in one, females emit light from their abdomens to attract males; in the other, flying males emit signals to which the sometimes sedentary females respond.
 Click beetles emit an orange light from the abdomen when flying and a green light from the thorax when they are disturbed or moving about on the ground.
 The former is probably a sexual attractant but the latter may be defensive.
 Larvae of the click beetle Pyrophorus nyctophanus live in the surface layers of termite mounds in Brazil.
 They light up the mounds by emitting a bright greenish glow which attracts the flying insects on which they feed.

-In the marine environment, use of luminescence for mate attraction is chiefly known among ostracods, small shrimplike crustaceans, especially in the family Cyprididae.
+In the marine environment, use of luminescence for mate attraction is chiefly known among ostracods, small shrimp-like crustaceans, especially in the family Cyprididae.
 Pheromones may be used for long-distance communication, with bioluminescence used at close range to enable mates to "home in".
 A polychaete worm, the Bermuda fireworm creates a brief display, a few nights after the full moon, when the female lights up to attract males.